-class of licence

-An alternative class of licence enables its holder to practise with limitations, but additional registration requirements must be met in order for the member to be fully licenced.
-Please list and describe below the alternative classes of licence that your organization grants, such as student, ntern, associate, provisional or temporary.
+&lt;sup>3 An alternative class of licence enables its holder to practise with limitations, but additional registration requirements must be met in order for the member to be fully licenced.
+Please list and describe below the alternative classes of licence that your organization grants, such as student, intern, associate, provisional or temporary.

-r "n/a" if you do not track ct value is zero. this infor mation.
-Ente r "0" if you u track the infor mation, but t he

-.ddit ional comments:

-Class of li cence Descript ion

-a)

-b)

-c)

-d)

-e)

-f)

-g)

-h)